-PSU must provide verification to TSPC that you have met all requirements for the ESL or ESL/Bilingual Endorsement to be added to your teaching license.
+Once you have completed the ESOL/Bilingual Endorsement coursework and done your supervised practicum, you are ready to complete the program.
+PSU must provide verification to TSPC that you have met all requirements for the ESOL or ESOL/Bilingual Endorsement to be added to your teaching license.
 You are eligible to complete this final paperwork process if you have accomplished the following:

 - Passing the ESOL ORELA test (ESOL Praxis II test prior to 9/1/2009), with official score results sent to TSPC and PSU.